christurgeon/Loki-Porfolio-Assistant/README.md

 ## Build
 We are currently still in a development phase, but if you are interested in picking up where we are currently.
 You can simply run the ```LokiDiscord.py``` script to get the bot up and running.
-Currently supported functinality includes requesting news articles, retreiving high and low short interest stocks, and requesting data from AlphaVantage.
+Currently supported features include requesting news articles, retreiving high and low short interest stocks, retreiving tweets from a user or that mention a certain phrase (i.e. $AAPL), and retreiving latest futures data.

 Have a look at our ```TODO.txt``` file to see the next features to be implemented.